Jacob's ladder (toy): Construction

 An arrangement of interlaced ribbons allows each block to act as if hinged to the next one at either of its two ends.
 The same mechanism is used in the 1980s toy Rubik's Magic, but with plastic filaments run diagonally across squares, with the result that the squares can hinge along either of two adjacent sides.

 Origin

-The toy has been variously described as originating in China, as being found in Tutankhamun's tomb, and as one of the few toys allowed on Sunday by Puritans in colonial America, but the true origins of the toy are unknown.
+The toy has been variously described as originating in China, as being found in Tutankhamun's tomb, and as one of the few toys allowed on Sunday by Puritans in colonial America; however, the true origins of the toy are unknown.

 Many slight variants have been patented in the United States, one from the 1940s having in one block an indentation to hold a penny, which then appeared to dis- and re-appear.
 The Japanese polymath Hiraga Gennai (1728–1780) constructed a Jacob's ladder which later came to be called "Gennai's Wondrous Click-clack" (Gennai no fushigina katakata, 源内の不思議なカタカタ).